Does it seem like your team is continually churning through salespeople?

 Sometimes, the most successful salesperson may be a wallflower that you would have passed over in an instant if you were relying on traditional recruitment methods.
 When these individuals exhibit attributes of resilience and Drive in their assessment test results, they will often surprise you with their capabilities in sales.

 It is important to assess candidates for Drive early in the interview process.

-Many companies have successfully used testing prior to an in-person interview to narrow their pool of applicants down to only highly qualified candidates.
-Those individuals who perform well on the sales personality test can continue through the hiring process.
+Those companies who are excelling at implementing testing use assessments prior to an in-person interview to narrow their pool of applicants down to only highly-qualified candidates.
+Those individuals who perform well on the sales personality test will continue through the hiring process.

 Those who do not score as high on the sales test may be useful in other areas of sales, such as data collection, research and lead nurturing.

-Knowing the potential of sales candidates beforehand gives companies a better opportunity to develop balanced sales teams that can work together, regardless of the circumstances.
+Knowing the potential of sales candidates beforehand gives companies a better opportunity to develop balanced sales teams that can work together, regardless of their circumstances.

 Nurturing Sales Success